F5 rSeries Planning Guide Source |

 Tenant Deployment via webUI¶

-Uploading a Tenant Image via webUI¶
+Uploading Tenant Images via webUI¶

 The second option is to click the Upload button to select an image file that you have previously downloaded directly from your computer via the browser.

 After the image is uploaded, you need to wait until it shows Verified status before deploying a tenant.
 The second option in the webUI to upload files is via the System Settings > File Utilities page.
-In the drop down for the Base Directory select images/tenant, and here you will see all of the available tenant images on the system.
+In the drop down for the Base Directory select images/tenant, and here you will see all the available tenant images on the system.
 You can use the same Import and Upload options as outlined in the previous example.

 Creating a Tenant via webUI¶